 First, we add region-time specific fixed effects as controls into our regressions.
 Our Monte Carlo simulations showed that these effectively control for any general shocks or trends to production or costs at the region level, e.g., rising costs of land or (non-industry-specific) labor from agglomeration economies.
 Controlling for these, our regressions will only be identified by cross-industry variation in market shares within a geographic location.
 Table 7 shows these results for the sample of clusters with low initial variation in markups.
-The patterns are quite similar to those in Table 6, although the magnitudes of the coefficients on cluster share are somewhat smaller (e.g., -0.054 vs. -0.077) in column 9.
-The results are significant at a five percent level.
-We find very similar results for the overall sample, but since our SEZs show very little variation with counties, we cannot separately run our SEZ test using these fixed effects.
+The patterns are quite similar to those in Table 6, for example, the magnitudes of the coefficients on cluster share are -0.065 vs. -0.064 in column 9.
+The results are significant at a one percent level.
+We find very similar results for the overall sample, but since our SEZs show very little variation with counties, we cannot separately run our SEZ regression using these fixed effects.
 Nonetheless, we view the robustness of our results as evidence that spatially correlated shocks (or trends) do not drive our inference, although in principle, industry-specific spatially correlated shocks could still play a role.